Top 10 Tax Havens to Consider in 2019

 If you’re surprised to see Puerto Rico and the U.S. at the top of the list, you shouldn’t be.
 Delaware, Nevada, and Wyoming are some of the most corporate-friendly destinations in the world when it comes to taxes and red tape.

 Puerto Rico is making a name for itself as a tax haven for businesses and individuals, too.
-Act 20 drops the corporate tax rate to just 4% for businesses moving their operations to Puerto Rico, and eliminates taxes on capital gains and dividends for individuals who become residents.
+For qualifying businesses, the effective corporate tax rate is just 4%, and resident individuals who earn investment income avoid capital gains and dividend taxes altogether.

 Part of the Benelux triad, Luxembourg has extremely friendly corporate tax laws that allow businesses to shelter billions from the tax authorities.
 The lack of withholding tax and a wealth of corporate tax loopholes draw corporations from all over the world.
 It’s estimated that 35% of the Fortune 500 countries have a subsidiary in Luxembourg.